josecamachop/FCParser/FCParser_user_manual.md

 In the upper part, the different data sources are specified (netflow and IDS), including the data directory and the path where data source configuration file is located.
 Keys field is unused, aggregation is not performed and observations will then be grouped by timestamp.
-At the end of the file, there is the configuration for temporal sampling.
+At the end of the file, we can find the configuration for temporal sampling.
 In this case, the sampling rate is one minute.

-Let's now see what the data looks like so that we can specify the configuration files for these data sources.
+Let's see now what the data looks like so that we can specify the configuration files for these data sources.
-So, for netflow data, we can find the data file (nf.csv) in Examples_data directory and netflow configuration file in the config directory (netflow.yaml).
+So, for netflow data, we can find the data file (nf.csv) in the Examples_data directory and netflow configuration file in the config directory (netflow.yaml).
 If we take a look at the data, it consists of comma separated values where every line is an entry.

 An example of the structure of some entries (lines) is depicted in Figure 10: